zhangrongxiang/zhangrongxiang/README.md

 **人，可以生如蚁而美如神 ———顾城**

 My name is Jack Zhang.
 I am an undergraduate student at Harbin Institute of Technology(Weihai).
-I  am interested in various fields including **Diffusion Model** and **SVG generation.**
+I  am interested in various fields including **Diffusion Model** and **Vector Graphics Synthesis.**
 I also love reading novels and poems.

 Currently I am working as a reasearch assistant under the guidance of [Dianbo Sui](https://scholar.google.com/citations?user=yi639zEAAAAJ&hl=en), and a remote student of [LINS LAB](https://lins-lab.github.io/), directed by [Tao Lin](https://tlin-taolin.github.io/).